Nazir-Dan/ddd_pokedex/README.md

 # ddd_pokedex

-a fully functional pokedex mobile aplication using flutter
+a fully functional pokedex mobile aplication using flutter and firebase

 # features